helenclx/helenchong-blog/src/en/posts/2024-12-27-my-2024-christmas-season.md

 On my brother's birthday, we had our lunch in a restaurant together, and visited a bakery store to buy a birthday cake for my brother, who chose a fruit cake.
 We had a birthday celebration at home for my brother with the fruit cake later in the evening after our dinner at home.

+My brother returned to Singapore after spending five days and four nights in our hometown during this Christmas season.

 I am grateful of the moments of my immediately family gathering and talking together, especially when my brother takes a break and returns from Singapore to visit us.

 Hope you have a pleasant holiday season!